RenderKit/ospray/doc/mpi.md

   vec3f  region.upper  Override the original model geometry + volume bounds with
                        a custom upper bound position.
   ------ ------------- ---------------------------------------------------------
-  : Parameters for the distributed `OSPModel`.
+  : Parameters for the distributed `OSPWorld`.

 The renderer supported when using the distributed device is the `mpi_raycast` renderer.
 This renderer is an experimental renderer and